diarrasscyber/soc-analyst-lab/README.md

 ## 👋 About me

-I am **DIARRASSOUBA Yacouba**, passionate about cybersecurity and specialized in **incident detection, analysis and response (SOC)**.
+I am **DIARRASSOUBA Yacouba**, passionate about cybersecurity and specialized in incident detection, analysis and response (SOC).

-My goal is clear: **identify threats before they become critical incidents**, by combining SIEM, IDS, EDR and Threat Hunting.
+My goal is clear: identify threats before they become critical incidents, by combining SIEM, IDS, EDR and Threat Hunting.

 ---